 A nice boutique hotel in a town with really lovely character.

-Use your 3 full days in Jerusalem to explore the Old City and the surrounding area.
+Use your 3 full days in Jerusalem to explore the many sites in Old City and the surrounding area.
 There are also 2 great museums worth visiting: The Israel Museum and Yad Vashem.

 ($130 per night for a double room, including breakfast)